knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image22.png)

 We are storing the webhook URL as a secret.
-Copy and paste your webhook URL into the file `application.properties`
+Copy and paste your webhook URL into the file `slack-sink/application.properties`

 ???+ abstract "_/slack-sink/application.properties_"